 Everybody faces an unexpected internet drop sometimes or the other.
 When the internet keeps dropping on your smartphone or computer, it can cause a lot of inconvenience and frustration, with jittery video and constant buffering.

-If you are a student learning from online classes, an internet problem can affect the experience and cause frustration.
+Nonetheless, whether you are a student learning from online classes, or working from home and trying to attend a video conference, an internet problem can affect the experience and cause frustration.
 For remote workers, a dropping internet might result in disconnection of online meetings and waste a lot of time.

 Here are some of the most common reasons why your internet could keep dropping.

 1. Wrong Wi-Fi Network

 Sometimes, two locations may have unsecured Wi-Fi networks with the same name and your device can unknowingly connect to the wrong network.
 Such a mistake would result in a lot of problems including frequent disconnecting and reconnecting of Wi-Fi as the device leaves one and connects to the other.